Stellar-Cretaceus/CPE_494_3D/Final_Project/README.md

 | **Down**     | Crouch *(WIP may add or remove later)*     |

 ## Feature (WIP)
 - SHOOT: Player can SHOOT the huge obstacle that blocks our way.
 Note that we can shoot when we are not jumping, so decide carefully.
+(Pending Fix: bullet logics)

 https://github.com/user-attachments/assets/b7c29fd3-5df0-4985-bcae-a7ac8f4aadc8
 - JUMP: Player can JUMP to evade the lower obstacle.
+(Pending Fix: Smoother Jump)

 https://github.com/user-attachments/assets/fee30bff-0325-4916-b2f3-ca81d3834dbd
 - Endless Run: Survive as long as you can do, the game will continuously loop itself.
 (WIP)
-- ONE LIFE: The game ends when you collide, you only have one life
+- ONE LIFE: The game ends when you collide, you only have one life (Pending Fix: Restart Instead of Shutting Down Game)

 https://github.com/user-attachments/assets/6cef9228-301f-4a22-a537-60295d3f5f7f
 - ITEMS: Collide with ITEMS to game powerups (WIP)

 ## Possible Feature (WIP)
 - Menu
 - Crouching
 - Switch Bullet
+- UI and Controls Information

 ## Asset Credits (NOT THE FINAL ASSET, THIS IS PLACEHOLDER)